Edmonton City Centre: Later redevelopment

-On June 27, 2013, Empire Theatres announced that it would be selling this theatre location along with 22 others in Western Canada and Ontario to Landmark Cinemas.
-On October 29, 2013, Empire Theatres closed and reopened as Landmark Cinemas on October 31, 2013.
+On June 27, 2013, Empire Theatres announced that it would sell its Edmonton City Centre theatre along with 22 other locations in Western Canada and Ontario to Landmark Cinemas.
+Empire Theatres closed the location on October 29, 2013, and it reopened as Landmark Cinemas on October 31.

-On November 18, 2015, Edmonton City Centre announced that it planned to relocate and significantly upgrade its food court as part of a $41.3-million redevelopment investment that would revitalize the entire retail experience of the downtown property.
-Construction was scheduled to begin in November 2015.
-The new food court opened on November 1, 2016, and the property revitalization project would be complete by November 2017.
-The former food court area and stores on the lower level were converted to parking.
+On November 18, 2015, Edmonton City Centre announced a $41.3-million redevelopment that included relocating and significantly upgrading its food court.
+Construction began in November 2015.
+The new food court opened on November 1, 2016, and the overall revitalization was scheduled for completion by November 2017.
+The former lower-level food court and retail space were converted to parking.